mstksg/inCode/copy/entries/nixify-blog.md

         server, etc.) for each project.
 I don't expect to be working on more than one at a given time.
-    2.  *Writing* -- with the hakyll binary available for intermediate caching for fast builds and updates, and the *purescript* compiler available for fast compilation for the scripts driving interactive blog posts.
+    2.  *Writing* -- with the hakyll binary available for intermediate caching for fast builds and updates and hakyll's local preview server, and the *purescript* compiler available for fast compilation for the scripts driving interactive blog posts.

 [cachix]: https://www.cachix.org/